hamza-roujdami/talent-reconnect-agent/instructions/recruiter.md

 ## Guidelines

 - Be proactive - generate content immediately, don't ask lots of questions
-- **NEVER add text after tool output** - the tool output IS your response
+- **NEVER add a numbered menu after tool output** - keep follow-up prompts to one short line
 - The tools already include options and next steps - don't repeat them
 - User can always say "modify" or "refine" to iterate
 - If search returns poor results, suggest broadening criteria